TuringGameNight/Sinatra/README.md

 You may run `shotgun` to start a Sinatra server.
 You may test the API endpoints in Postman with `localhost:9393`

+You may also use the production server using the base url: `https://turinggamenightsinatra.herokuapp.com`

 ## Endpoints

 This Microservice has an endpoint to search for games